BioWangY/SESA/README.md

 Training Code of SESA:

 	The code files for model training and testing are provided in the "SESA_training" folder, with an expected total runtime of less than 30 minutes on a standard desktop computer.
+To ensure the traceability of intermediate files, please execute each step's ".py" script in sequence according to the folder order.

+	Note that the CE-blast algorithm was used during the training process (see Qiu, T., Yang, Y., Qiu, J. et al. CE-BLAST makes it possible to compute antigenic similarity for newly emerging pathogens.
+Nat Commun 9, 1772 (2018). https://doi.org/10.1038/s41467-018-04171-2).
+The code has been included in the "CEBLAST" file under the corresponding subpath, and this code needs to be executed in a Python2 environment.
+Please configure a Python2 environment for this purpose (Python 2.7 is recommended, with numpy==1.20.1 required).
+The code for configuring this environment is as follows:

+		conda create -n CEBlast python=2.7 numpy=1.20.1 -y conda activate CEBlast

 Soure data and code: